cpanel/elevate/docs-website-src/content/getting-started.md

 * CentOS 7 to AlmaLinux OS 8
 * CloudLinux™ 7 to CloudLinux 8
 * Ubuntu® 20 to Ubuntu 22
+* Ubuntu 22 to Ubuntu 24
 * AlmaLinux OS 8 to AlmaLinux OS 9
-* CloudLinux™ 8 to CloudLinux 9
+* CloudLinux 8 to CloudLinux 9

 ## Prerequisites